learn-co-curriculum/model-class-methods-reading/README.md

 ```

 Don't forget to also change the `select_tag` options from `Author.all`
-to `@authors`, because our view shouldn't be directly querying the
+to `@authors` because our view shouldn't be directly querying the
-database from that, either.
+database for that, either.
 A view's concern is *presentation*.
 The
 controller should give it all the data it needs.

 Now let's get into our controller and repurpose our filter code so it